-But the most common question I get is, “Viken, how did you get into planned giving?”
+The most common question I get is, “Viken, how did you get into planned giving?”

-“Hey man, I’m going into planned giving.
+I think most of us got into this business by accident — and I certainly didn’t wake up one morning, smack my forehead, and say, “Hey man, I’m going into planned giving.
 It’s the wave of the future for CRUTs and CRATs.”

 Riches in Niches

-As I mentioned, back in 1998, planned giving newsletters were already at the end of their run, and today only a handful of dinosaur consultants and nonprofits try to revitalize them a few times a year.
-(FYI, if you really want to have a successful newsletter, it should be a monthly, well written, with exciting content and special columns.)
+As it was early in the internet age, we decided to delve into a specialty: the planned giving website.
+Planned giving newsletters were already at the end of their run, and today only a handful of consultants and nonprofits try to revitalize them a few times a year.
+(FYI, if you really want to have a successful newsletter, it should be a monthly—well written, with exciting content and special columns.)

-To rub salt into their wounds, a few years later I negotiated and purchased GiftPlanning.Org (and .net) from a major nonprofit that owned them.
-I heard the other vendors hit the roof again.
-We’re proud we own these top level domains (TLDs) and have plans to help our clients and community — keep your eyes on us.
+The company we formed in late 1998 was VirtualGiving.Com (Google it, we still come up).
+John eventually left for personal reasons, but I continued diligently.
+About 10 years ago I strategically purchased PlannedGiving.Com and PlannedGiving.Org, and a few years later I negotiated and purchased GiftPlanning.Org (and .net) from a major nonprofit that owned them.
+We’re proud we own these top-level domains (TLDs) and have plans to help our clients and community.
+Keep your eyes on us.

 We’re Not Planned Giving Experts.